-Year 4 – Overview for the Winter Terms
+Year 4 – Overview for the Summer Terms

 Teachers – Mrs Ford, Mrs Budd, Mrs Englefield, Mrs Maslin, Mrs Crossan

-Our Topic this term is in the form of a question.
+Our Topic this term is in the form of a question based on the painting ‘View from my Window’ by Camille Pissarro.
 It will touch on many of the curriculum areas we will be studying.